brouberol/blog/content/essential-tools-p2-text-processing-shell.md

 `-n 1` tells `xargs` that each line in the output should cause a separate `sed` command to be executed.

-The following commands were then executed:
+The following commands are then executed:

 ``` extbash
 $ sed -i 's/bool_from_str/is_affirmative/' ./tests/test_utils.py